-During his time serving in Knox County, Spangler, a Carter High School graduate. has worked in all areas of the sheriff's department.
-After a time in corrections. he became a patrolman, and administrator.
-County," Spangler said.
+1.2 ON MICH.
+ONLY OR SHOW WITH THE VEHICLE County," Spangler said.
 "We had to send our deputies to Nashville to train them.
-Then.
-I retired to become a professional fisherman because I love to fish."
-He returned to law enforcement training at the beheat of Blount County Sheriff James Lee Berrong, He trained Blount.
-County officers and while there, he trained a few to work in Knox County.
+Then, I retired to become a professional fisherman because I love to fish."
+He returned to law enforcement train-

 "I've worked in every part of the sheriff's office, so that gives me a unique perspective.
 The people in the sheriff's office want a leader.
 They want a leader who has their back.
-But they also want a leader, who holds people accountable.
+But they also want a leader. who holds people accountable.
 They want to know that if somebody does something wrong, that they won't get by with it."

 Spangler almost always had aspirations to be Knox County's sheriff.
 He served as interim sheriff in 2007 after Black